Robayed110/SellXChange/README.md

 ## Overview

-**SellXchange** is an Android app that streamlines the process of buying and selling cars.
+**SellXchange** is an Android app that streamlines the process of buying cars.
 It features a user-friendly interface, secure payments, and efficient order fulfillment, making car transactions accessible and convenient for everyone.

 ## Features